Assessment Information for Parents

 SPRING STATE TESTING

-and students about students’ progress and readiness for college and career.
+Each spring, most students in California participate in the statewide testing program, which is the California Assessment of Student Performance and Progress (CAASPP) System.
+The tests in the CAASPP System provide information to teachers, parents/guardians, and students about students’ progress and readiness for college and careers.
 In grades three through eight and grade eleven, most students take the Smarter Balanced online tests for English language arts/literacy (ELA) and mathematics.
 In grades five, eight, and eleven, students also take the California Science Test (CAST).
 However, students who have a significant cognitive disability (as designated in their individualized education program) are eligible to take the California Alternate Assessments (CAAs).
 The Smarter Balanced online tests are based on the new California Content Standards, also known as the Common Core State Standards, for mathematics and ELA and the Next Generation Science Standards (NGSS) for science.

 FOR MORE INFORMATION